-Having spent the morning exploring the wilderness, we return to our camp for Bunch, before a siesta or just relax with a book or a deck of cards during the heat of the day.
+Having spent the morning exploring the wilderness, we return to our camp for bunch and then a siesta or just relax with a book or a deck of cards during the heat of the day.
 All meals are seated and served in the shaded protection of a mess tent.

 “High tea” is served in the cool of the afternoon before you head out into the wilderness once more.
-We spend the rest of the afternoon game driving and watching water holes as the animals gather to quench their thirst whilst marvelling at yet another African sunset perhaps next to a busy hippo pool with a sun downer.
+We spend the rest of the afternoon game driving and watching water holes as the animals gather to quench their thirst whilst marveling at yet another African sunset perhaps next to a busy hippo pool with a sun downer.

 Driving back to the camp, you first see the warm glow of the paraffin lanterns and campfire.
 Showers are ready before you gather at the table for your evening meal beneath the African Sky!
 We share stories of the day’s adventure around the campfire.
 Retreating to the comfort of your tent you can fall asleep listening to the sounds of the bush.

 All tents are cottage styled tents reminiscent of days gone by in East Africa with en suite showers and bush toilets

 Road conditions in between Botswana's National Parks are generally very tedious, hot and dusty and in places with very deep sand.
 It does take quiet some time and skill to navigate some of the roads without getting stuck on the transfer days (It does happen from time to time)Your vehicle will be an open style safari car kitted with USB charging points for cameras and phones and an on board fridge to keep your drinks cool.

 Moremi National Park